alexbohm/Beginning-AI/README.txt

-temper expedite the wide cabbage holiday command the efficacious mother dirt float the industrious glove beginner forsake the ashamed downtown
+temper expedite the wide cabbage holiday command the efficacious mother dirt float the industrious glove beginner forsake the ashamed downtown <-- I like this one